 Just a Clash of Color

 One other reason which makes Japanese web design different from the rest is its use of various colors.
-Japanese websites often display a range of varying colors which include blue, red, pink, orange and even yellow.
+Color is an essential part of the country’s culture, take Kimonos as an example.
+Japanese websites often display a range of varying colors which include blue, red, pink, orange, and even yellow.

 The purpose of this extensive use of bold and striking colors is to attract the attention of viewers.
 The contrasting and often clashing colors help draw attention to different areas on a web page, with bold colors often attracting the largest number of users.